dawidsado/dawidsado/README.md

 ## •	DESCRIPTION 📌

-I use my knowledge acquired during the course about fundamental web development technologies (CSS and HTML) to create simple, responsive landing page.
+I used my knowledge acquired during the course about fundamental web development technologies (CSS and HTML) to create simple, responsive landing page.

-There is an option to send a form (with the use of the Formsubmit.io platform) to contact me.
+There is also an option to send a form (with the use of the Formsubmit.io platform) to contact me.

 https://user-images.githubusercontent.com/77989461/181115187-0957283b-4804-4eed-ba90-0b9954643da4.mp4